Book: Conservation

-The conservation and restoration of books, manuscripts, documents, and ephemera is dedicated to extending the life of items of historical and personal value made primarily from paper, parchment, and leather.
-When applied to cultural heritage, conservation activities are generally undertaken by a conservator.
-The primary goal of conservation is to extend the lifespan of the object as well as maintaining its integrity by keeping all additions reversible.
-Conservation of books and paper involves techniques of bookbinding, restoration, paper chemistry, and other material technologies including preservation and archival techniques.
+The conservation and restoration of books, manuscripts, documents, and ephemera is dedicated to extending the life of books of historical and personal value.
+The main goal of conservation is to extend the lifespan of the object, while keeping any additions reversible.
+It relies on bookbinding, restoration, paper chemistry, and other material technologies including preservation and archival techniques.
+Active conservation can reverse damage and prevent further damage.

-Book and paper conservation seeks to prevent and, in some cases, reverse damage due to handling, inherent vice, and the environment.
-Conservators determine proper methods of storage for books and documents, including boxes and shelving to prevent further damage and promote long-term storage.
-Carefully chosen methods and techniques of active conservation can both reverse damage and prevent further damage in batches or single-item treatments based on the value of the book or document.

 Historically, book restoration techniques were less formalized and carried out by various roles and training backgrounds.
-Nowadays, the conservation of paper documents and books is often performed by a professional conservator.
-Many paper or book conservators are members of a professional body, such as the American Institute for Conservation (AIC) or the Guild of Bookworkers (both in the United States), the Archives and Records Association (in the United Kingdom and Ireland), or the Institute of Conservation (ICON) (in the United Kingdom).
+Nowadays, the conservation of paper documents and books is often performed by a professional conservator-restorer.

-Social and cultural issues
+Social aspects

-Reception

-The impact of books can be various, and record of that reception comes in several formats: starting with initial public reception in contemporary newspapers, pop culture and correspondence, and then developing with different forms of literary criticism by professional and academic critics.
-For the publishing industry the "book review" is an important part of increasing awareness and reception of a book: able to make or break the public opinion about a new book.
+Literary criticism

+A genre of arts criticism, literary criticism is the study, evaluation, and interpretation of literature.
+Modern literary criticism is often influenced by literary theory, which is the philosophical analysis of literature's goals and methods.
+Although the two activities are closely related, literary critics are not always, and have not always been, theorists.
+Scholars disagree on whether literary theory is a separate field of inquiry.

 Book censorship and bans

 Book censorship is the act of some authority taking measures to suppress ideas and information within a book.
 Censorship is "the regulation of free speech and other forms of entrenched authority".
 Censors typically identify as either a concerned parent, community members who react to a text without reading, or local or national organizations.
-Books have been censored by authoritarian dictatorships to silence dissent, such as the People's Republic of China, Nazi Germany and the Soviet Union.
+Books have been censored by authoritarian dictatorships to silence dissent, such as the People's Republic of China, Nazi Germany, and the Soviet Union.
 Books are most often censored for age appropriateness, offensive language, sexual content, amongst other reasons.
 Similarly, religions may issue lists of banned books, such as the historical example of the Catholic Church's Index Librorum Prohibitorum and bans of such books as Salman Rushdie's The Satanic Verses by Ayatollah Khomeini, which do not always carry legal force.
 Censorship can be enacted at the national or subnational level as well, and can carry legal penalties.
 In many cases, the authors of these books could face harsh sentences, exile from the country, or even execution.